okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 The expected results are as follows, provided you followed the instructions in the [Allow anonymous access for specific routes](#allow-anonymous-access-for-specific-routes) section:

-* `api/whoami` &mdash; 401 response without a valid token, 200 response with token claims listed inside the JSON with a valid token.
+* `api/whoami` &mdash; 401 response without a valid token, 200 response with a valid token.
 * `api/hello` &mdash; response with or without a valid token, due to anonymous access.

-If you are using Postman, your GET call and response should look like this:
+If you are using Postman, your GET call and response should look something like this:

 ![Postman showing a get request to the protected endpoint with a token, and a resulting 200 response](/img/postman-get-response.png)